 This blog, Happier Freelancing is officially 1 year old.
 Woohoo!
 I started this site on January 1st, 2020 in order to create an online library for freelancers and side hustlers.

 In summary, my website traffic was very little.
 However, I generated over $900 a year from this site.
 I know, it’s not a lot of money but enough to cover all of my blog expenses.
 I’m happy!

 In this post, I’ll share all the stats and blog income from the first year of my blogging journey.

 First Year of Blogging Report 2021 Click To Tweet

 DISCLOSURE: This post may contain affiliate links, meaning I get a small commission if you decide to make a purchase through my links, at no additional cost to you.
 Please read my full disclaimer here for more info.

-Some blog is free to start, but these types of blog usually contain display ads that you can’t remove.
+Some blog is free, but these types of blog usually contain display ads that you can’t remove.
 If you want to customize your blog or have more control of your blog, you’ll need to pay some money.

-My blog expenses for this site were $438.88 a year and here’s details:
+My blog expenses for a year was $438.88 and here are details:

 WordPress hosting $22.88 (must have)

 This site, Happier Freelancing use Managed WordPress Hosting EasyWP.